bigfishhhhhzoey/GenerativeAI/Describe and Generate Game/README.md

 - **gTTS**: To convert generated text captions to audio.
 - **Python**: The main language for building the game.

+## Project Walkthrough
+- **Basic Game**: Initially, users can upload an image and generate a caption using the ITT model.
+- **Image Generation**: Added functionality to create a new image based on the generated caption using TTI.
+- **Caption Audio Output**: Finally, added a feature to convert the generated caption to speech for better engagement.

 ## Setup

 ### Prerequisites